Jackkkkkkdzk/Power-Outage-ML-Model-Building/README.md

     - For a linear regression model, we can use one of two common metrics to assess the performance of our prediction model, R<sup>2</sup> and RMSE.
 Both are equally valid metrics, but RMSE is often hard to interpret in relation to the original data.
 We choose R<sup>2</sup> as the metric to evaluate our model because it is a direct and easy-to-understand measure of how well our prediction fits the response data, ranging between [0,1], with a higher value corresponding to a higher accuracy.

-The following DataFrame is the first ten row of cleaned outage data for the use of ML model Most of the cleaning process is the same from EDA part The additional cleaning step here is that we remove the outlier of OUTAGE.DURATION by only preserving the first 99% quantile of duration data in our DataFrame
+The following DataFrame is the first ten row of cleaned outage data for the use of ML model

+Most of the cleaning process is from EDA part.
+The additional cleaning step here is that we remove the outlier of OUTAGE.DURATION by only preserving the first 99% quantile of duration data in our DataFrame

 |   YEAR |   MONTH | U.S._STATE   | NERC.REGION   | CLIMATE.REGION     |   ANOMALY.LEVEL | CLIMATE.CATEGORY   | OUTAGE.START.DATE   | OUTAGE.START.TIME   | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |   HURRICANE.NAMES |   OUTAGE.DURATION |   DEMAND.LOSS.MW |   CUSTOMERS.AFFECTED |
 |-------:|--------:|:-------------|:--------------|:-------------------|----------------:|:-------------------|:--------------------|:--------------------|:-------------------|:------------------------|------------------:|------------------:|-----------------:|---------------------:|